thrown into a state of agitated confusion

 caravan of large camouflaged trucks and jeeps came into view.

-military uniform worn by military personnel when doing menial labor
+military uniform worn by personnel when doing menial labor

 I half hid behind a coconut palm and watched as truck after truck, filled with men wearing